peterpramb/pynagioscheck/README.rst

     1. Subclass ``nagioscheck.NagiosCheck`` as ``YourCheck``.

     #.
+Set ``YourCheck.service`` to the (short) name of your service check.
+       This is shown on the plugin output, together with the check state.

+    #.
 Set ``YourCheck.version``.
 I prefer the ``major.minor.patch``
        format, but you can use whatever you like.
 Increment this version number with every revision to your check script.